 All languages are hard in some way.
 Some are more demanding, and some are relatively easier.
 Yet, all have their own share of difficulties.

 A language in itself cannot be viewed as hard.
-Still, Japanese is widely perceived as a challenging language.
+Still, Japanese is widely perceived as challenging.

-Instead, the ease or difficulty of learning a language is more determined by several factors.
-E.g., your native language, demographic, interest, the time you spend, learning approach, and commitment.
+Instead, the ease or difficulty of learning a language is more determined by several factors, such as your native language, demographics, interests, time spent, learning approach, and commitment.

 For example, Japanese is difficult to learn for speakers of languages based on Latin scripts.
 This is because of its stark difference in structure and sound compared to English and other European languages.

-The writing system comprising Hiragana, Katakana, and Kanji is unlike anything you’ve ever seen.
+The Hiragana, Katakana, and Kanji writing system is unlike anything you’ve ever seen.
 The words sound unique.
 As an effect, everything differs from your mother tongue language.

-This may not be the case for people from China and Korea, as their native language is a little like that of Japan.
+This may not be the case for people from China and Korea, as their native language is a little different from that of Japan.
 But don’t get carried away.
 Japanese, Mandarin, and Korean are three distinct languages.

 Who says the Japanese language is difficult?

-The research of the US-based FSI study found that Japanese falls into category IV for native English speakers.
+The US-based FSI study found that Japanese falls into category IV for native English speakers.

 They categorize this language as a “super-hard language.”
-Others in this group are Arabic, Korean, and 2 Chinese — Mandarin and Cantonese.
+Others in this group are Arabic, Korean, and two Chinese—Mandarin and Cantonese.

 So, a learner needs 88 weeks or around 2,200 hours of study to reach the higher levels of Japanese Proficiency tests like the NAT or JLPT exam.